Partner of Ashling Murphy describes her as a ‘shining light’

 The body of the 23-year-old was found on the banks of the Grand Canal in Tullamore, Co Offaly, sparking a murder investigation.

-Hundreds of people gathered for the funeral of the talented musician and teacher in the village of Mountbolus, and outside St Brigid’s Church on Tuesday.
+Thousands of people gathered for the funeral of the talented musician and teacher in the village of Mountbolus and outside St Brigid’s Church on Tuesday.

 “It is simply not possible to explain what Ashling meant to myself, her family, friends,” Mr Casey said.